dreamhead/moco/moco-doc/apis.md

 #### Starts With

-Stars with operator can help you decide the request information starts with a piece of text.
+**starsWith** operator can help you decide if the request information starts with a piece of text.

 * Java API